 If you seek the identity or account information of a GoDaddy customer in connection with a civil or criminal legal matter, you must fax, mail, or serve GoDaddy.com, LLC with a valid subpoena.
 For criminal matters, you must be a member of the law enforcement community.Submission of Subpoenas

-GoDaddy is headquartered in Scottsdale, Arizona and all subpoenas should be served at that location or mailed to:
+GoDaddy is headquartered in Tempe, Arizona and all subpoenas should be served at that location or mailed to:

 - Compliance Department

 2155 E. GoDaddy Way